vgurianov/srt/docs/started.md

    └── experiment3.py
 ```

-You can executed experiments, for example, in command line
+You can execute experiments, for example, in the command line
 ```
 $ cd src
 $ python experiment1.py  ,and etc.